bingomanatee/rxjs-sqlite/README.md

 >
 > The built-in RxDB validators in dev mode cannot properly handle these field types in all situations.
 You can selectively enable validation at different points in the document lifecycle (insert, save, query) based on your needs.
 See [README.validation.md](./README.validation.md) for detailed explanation, examples of different validation strategies, and implementation guidance.

+> **⚠️ IMPORTANT: AUTOINCREMENT FIELDS NOT SUPPORTED**
+>
+> RxDB is fundamentally incompatible with autoincrement primary keys.
+RxDB expects documents to have known primary keys at insertion time, which conflicts with database-generated autoincrement IDs.
+Instead, use client-generated IDs like UUIDs or composite keys based on your business logic.
+See [README.about.md](./README.about.md) for more details on this limitation.

 ## Quick Start

 ```typescript